GOVTNZ/swagger-ui/SILVERSTRIPE.md

 ### Use SASS
 If you use SASS, the */resources* subdirectory includes SCSS files which were extracted from the original CSS using [css2scss](http://sebastianpontow.de/css2compass/).
-You can move this to a directory that Compass is watching, then
+You can move these to a directory that Compass is watching, then

 1. remove the corresponding *Requirements::* statements in the page controller, and
 1. remove the */govtnz/swagger-ui/dist/css* element from the *.htaccess* file entry.